 What needs to happen to my TEFL before I can use overseas?

-Before you are able to present qualifications overseas for a working visa, they must first go through a process of authentication.
-This is called legalisation, or attestation.
+Before you are able to present qualifications overseas for a work permit, they must first go through a process of authentication.
+This is known as legalisation, attestation, or even in some cases is referred to as verification.
 These stages are necessary and must be completed in the country where the documents were issued.

 What issues might I experience using my TEFL overseas?